Off the Rails (2021 film): Production

 The film was announced in February 2019.
 Filming began that same month, and would film between Mallorca, Barcelona and London.
+Scenes were also filmed in France.

 Reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 35% based on 23 reviews, with an average rating of 4.9/10.
 The website's consensus reads, "It has a talented cast and an entertaining soundtrack, but the limp and predictable Off the Rails lives down to its title in the most disappointing ways."